Vanshgoyal5102007/admin-dashboard/README.md

 # admin-dashboard
-A frontend admin dashboard with a responsive layout.
+A frontend admin dashboard project with a somewhat responsive layout.
 Built using HTML and CSS.